AbhijeetSrivastav/Data-Science-Guide/README.md

 This repository contains my handwritten quick notes, descriptive notes, books and other resources for Data Science.

-----UPDATING ON DAILY BASIS---
+* UPDATING ON DAILY BASIS

-----Suggest What I should add next--
+* Suggest What I should add next